nurselaine/bus-mall/README.md

 - Event Listener
   - clicks: On img to add votes, each click will rerender three new images
   - Button: display results - only after 25 votes

+## Stringify data

+## Add storage for application to remeber previous results of user votes
+1. Create an array of objects [{},{},{}]
+2. Stringify data: JSON>stringy(array of data) -- needs to be completed added to local storage
+  - cannot stringify methods/prototypes
+3. Create key in local storage: let stringifiedData = JSON.strinigy(array of data);

+## What is JSON
+- A database
+- local storage may be useful to test storage
+- not best use of storage because of storing private data
+- Local storage is unique to users computer